How to Find Microsoft Money Data Files in Windows

 - Microsoft Money 2007: use file name extension *.m16

-Important Note: Microsoft discontinued sales of its Microsoft Money line of finance software products in 2009, and discontinued support of the products in 2011.
-If you use Microsoft Money to manage your finances, Microsoft offers an alternative version called Microsoft Money Plus Sunset that replaces Microsoft Money Essentials, Microsoft Money Deluxe, Microsoft Money Premium, Microsoft Money Home and Microsoft Money Business editions.
-However, before installing it, find out if installing Microsoft Money Plus Sunset is right for you.
+Microsoft ended sales of its Microsoft Money line of finance software products in 2009 and discontinued support of the products in 2011.
+In 2010, Microsoft began offering an alternative version called Microsoft Money Plus Sunset that replaces Microsoft Money Essentials, Microsoft Money Deluxe, Microsoft Money Premium, Microsoft Money Home and Microsoft Money Business editions.